CmrCrabs/NEA/paperwork.typ

 - $omega = phi(k)$, the dispersion relation
 - $h$ is the ocean depth
 - $g$ is gravity
+Given time, I may derive a simpler approximation using $tanh(k)$ as that seems interesting.

 === Directional Spread Function (Donelan-Banner) @Empirical-Spectra The directional spread models how waves react to wind direction @Jump-Trajectory.
 This function is multiplied with the non-directional spectrum in order to produce a direction dependent spectrum @Empirical-Spectra.